Select Page

 FAQ: 12-Month Funding Model for Rackham Ph.D.
 Students

 Rackham Graduate School has announced a new funding model wherein all Rackham Ph.D. students on the Ann Arbor campus will receive 12 months of stipend support for the duration of their funding packages.
 Beginning in academic year (AY) 2023–24, all funding packages in Ph.D. admissions offers will provide a spring/summer stipend at a level equivalent to the stipend offered in fall or winter terms.
-Additionally, the new model includes all current Ph.D. students who were guaranteed AY 2022–23 fall and winter funding as part of their offers of admission.
-They therefore will receive 2023 spring/summer stipend support.
-In AY 2022–23, this funding amount is $12,028 per term, or $36,084 for 12 months of funding.

 Rationale

 Rackham has been working to increase the availability of spring/summer support for Ph.D. students for several years.
 Research has shown that financial support increases rates of degree completion in Ph.D. programs.
 Graduate programs offer guaranteed funding packages to their Ph.D. students because of the contributions to research, scholarship, and teaching that these students make.
 The university also seeks to recruit excellent cohorts into its Ph.D. programs and faces competition from peer institutions in doing so.
 This decision represents an additional investment by the university in the Ph.D. funding system and the excellence of its Ph.D. programs.
-The source of this new investment will be the university’s general fund, as allocated by the provost for disbursal through Rackham’s block grant program.
+The source of this new investment is the university’s general fund, as allocated by the provost for disbursal through Rackham’s block grant program.
 Accordingly, Rackham understands that proposed FY 2024 tuition and fee rate increases have been augmented to provide the additional resources necessary to offset the increased costs associated with the extension to 12-month funding packages for Ph.D. students.
 This funding is in addition to the Ph.D. funding support that faculty, departments, schools/colleges, and Rackham already provide to support Ph.D. education through fellowships, GSRA appointments, and GSI appointments.

 What steps were taken to solicit feedback from graduate programs and the broader U-M community prior to reaching this decision?